Twins’ Carlos Correa Inadvertently Exposes Umpires With PitchCom Idea

 Placing a human behind the action and expecting him to correctly ascertain breaking stuff passing near strike zone corners is officially an antiquated conception.

-A superimposed strike zone was first introduced in 2001 when ESPN’s “K-Zone” was launched.
+First introduced in 2001, the superimposed strike zone came to fruition when ESPN’s “K-Zone” was launched.

 Baseball can keep the human element of the umpire behind the plate, but let’s bring them into the 21st century.